READING TIME: 11 MINUTES

 Why Purchase the Best Siren for SmartThings?

-There’s many reasons why you might purchase a SmartThings siren.
+There are many reasons why you might purchase a SmartThings siren.

 The biggest (and most obvious) reason is peace of mind.
 A siren that blares loud noises and flashes bright lights will definitely wake you or someone else up in the event of an emergency.
-I’m not just talking about break-in’s, either.
-If you have leak detection sensors installed, you want to know the SECOND you have leak.
+I’m not just talking about break-ins, either.
+If you have leak detection sensors installed, you want to know the SECOND you have a leak.
 Not an hour later when you check your phone next.

 When it comes to the security of your family and your house, it’s important not to cut corners.
 While some events are okay as just notifications, some things need to be addressed right away.
 That’s where sirens come in.
-Whether it’s sounding the alarm for smoke detected, leaks, or burlgers, rest assured that someone in your house will hear or see the siren going off.
+Whether it’s sounding the alarm for smoke detected, leaks, or burglars, rest assured that someone in your house will hear or see the siren going off.

 Something else to keep in mind is this: Who all has the SmartThings app in your household?
 Do your kids?
 Let’s say someone breaks in.
 Your kids would have no idea.
 But, if you configured Echo Speaks to say “Back Door Intruder!” or something like that, it tells your kids to not go to the backdoor.